Second reign (Empire of Brazil): Religious issue

 Since the colonial period, the Catholic Church had been an institution subject to the state, through the patronage regime, which gave the Emperor control over the clergy and ecclesiastical affairs.
 In other words, no order from the pope could take effect in Brazil without first being approved by the Emperor.

 However, in 1872, Bishop Vital and Bishop Macedo, of Olinda and Belém, respectively, decided to follow orders from Pope Pius IX, punishing religious who supported Freemasonry and frequented the institution by forbidding marriage between Catholics and Freemasons.
-D. Pedro II, a Freemason sympathizer but not an adherent, demanded that the bishops suspend the punishments.
+D. Pedro II, demanded that the bishops suspend the punishments.
 As they refused to obey the Emperor, they were sentenced to four years in prison.
 In 1875, they received an imperial pardon and were released, but the episode damaged relations between the Church and the Emperor.

 Military issue

 During the Empire, the Montepio Project had been approved, which would pay a pension to the families of soldiers killed or mutilated in the Paraguayan War.
 The war ended in 1870 and in 1883 the pension had still not been paid.
 The military then commissioned Lieutenant-Colonel Sena Madureira to defend their rights, but he was punished after speaking out against the Montepio Project.
 From then on, the military were forbidden to make statements to the press without prior imperial authorization.

 The disrespect that some conservative politicians and ministers had for the Army led them to punish high-ranking officers for reasons that were classified as military indiscipline.
 The punishments given to Lieutenant-Colonel Sena Madureira and Colonel Ernesto Augusto da Cunha Matos caused revolt among important army leaders, such as Marshal Deodoro da Fonseca.
 In addition, after the Paraguayan War, the army began to feel despised by the government, perceiving a preference for the imperial navy.
 The army's dissatisfaction caused riots in the quarters in the 1880s, which was one of the reasons that led to the proclamation of the republic in 1889.